 ICT – In Circuit Test

-A test service which provides accurate component level testing at high speed, with both passive measurements and a degree of ‘power up’ testing.
+A form of test which provides accurate and high-speed component level testing, with the option of both passive measurements and a degree of ‘power up’ testing.

 JIT – Just In Time

-Put simply, this refers to producing just the right amount, of the product that is needed, at the time it is needed.
+The strategy of producing just the right amount of any specific product at the time that it is needed.

 LOI – Letter of Intent

-The outline of an agreement between two or more parties before an official agreement/contract has been finalised.
+The agreement between two or more parties before an official contract has been finalised.

 LT – Lead Time

-The length of time it takes for an item to be delivered to the customer after an order has been received by the supplier.
+How long it takes for an item to be delivered to the customer once the order has been received by the supplier.

 LTB – Last Time Buy

-Confirmation of the last date purchase orders will be accepted by the factory for a part that has been acknowledged as being made obsolete.
+The last date on which purchase orders will be accepted by a factory for any part that has been made obsolete.

 LTS – Last Time Ship

-Following on from a LTB notification, these are the last dates that the factory will ship product out, either directly to you or via their distribution channels.
+Following an LTB notification, LTS refers to the last date on which a factory will ship product out, whether directly to the customer or via their distribution channels.

 MOQ – Minimum Order Quantity

-The smallest number of parts a supplier is prepared to accept a purchase order for.
+The smallest quantity of parts that a supplier is willing to accept a purchase order for.

 MOV – Minimum Order Value

-The smallest value a supplier is prepared to accept a purchase order for.
+The smallest value that a supplier will accept a purchase order for.

 MPQ – Minimum Pack Quantity

-The smallest number of parts you can order from a supplier.
+The smallest number of parts that a customer can order from a supplier.

 MRP – Material Requirements Planning

-A software based production planning and stock control system.
+A software- based system for production planning and stock control.

 MSD – Moisture Sensitive Device

-An electronic device which is susceptible to moisture entering its body and therefore requires special handling and storage.
+An electronic device which is susceptible to moisture and so will require special handling and storage.